Marlon Maro: Men's national team

 Maro took charge of a Philippines national football team that participated at the 2017 CTFA International Tournament in Taiwan.
 Maro's staff for the tournament to be held in December 2017 consists of team manager, Jefferson Cheng and assistant coach Randolfo Clarino, Marlon Piñero, Ronoel Garfin, and Ramonito Carreon.
 The Philippine Football Federation (PFF) planned to send the U22 national team which Maro is also head coach but decided to add a select number of senior players from Davao Aguilas and Stallion Laguna.

 The lineup for the national team to be guided by Maro was already assembled by the PFF in November 2017 when the national team under regular coach Dooley and team manager Dan Palami was in Nepal for the 2019 AFC Asian Cup qualifiers.

 The national team under his helm won 3–1 over Laos, but later lost 0–3 to host Chinese Taipei, and 0–1 to Timor-Leste.

 Women's national team

 Maro coached the Philippine women's national team from 2001 to 2007.
 On July 10, 2021, the Philippine Football Federation announced that they have appointed Maro to lead the national team again starting at the 2022 AFC Women's Asian Cup qualifiers.
 This was due to a need for a full-time coach with Maro's predecessor Marnelli Dimzon also being the coach of Far Eastern University's women's team.

 Maro would help the Philippines qualify for the 2022 AFC Women's Asian Cup.
 After the successful qualifiers stint he was appointed as head of the PFF Coaching Education department in October 2021.
-Alen Stajčić succeeded Maro.
+Alen Stajcic succeeded Maro.